drshahizan/software-engineering/materials/uml/drawio/5-class.md

 ### Classes:
 The class diagram for the university academic course registration system includes four primary classes: Student, Instructor, Administrator, and Course.
 Each of these classes has a number of attributes and methods, which are described below:

-1. Student: This class represents a student who is registering for courses.
-The attributes of the Student class include studentID, name, email, and password.
-The methods of the Student class include registerCourse(courseID: int), which allows the student to register for a course.

-2. Instructor: This class represents an instructor who is teaching courses.
-The attributes of the Instructor class include instructorID, name, email, and password.
-The methods of the Instructor class include teachCourse(courseID: int), which allows the instructor to teach a course.

-3. Administrator: This class represents an administrator who is responsible for creating and managing courses.
-The attributes of the Administrator class include adminID, name, email, and password.
-The methods of the Administrator class include createCourse(courseID: int), which allows the administrator to create a new course.

-4. Course: This class represents a course that is being offered.
-The attributes of the Course class include courseID, name, instructorID, and schedule.
-The methods of the Course class include getInstructor(), which returns the instructor who is teaching the course.

-Sure, here's an example table describing the classes in a university academic course registration system:

 | Class Name | Description | Attributes | Methods |
 |------------|-------------|------------|---------|
 | Student    | Represents a student who is registering for courses. | studentID: int<br>name: string<br>email: string<br>password: string | registerCourse(courseID: int) |